renovatebot/renovate/docs/usage/configuration-options.md

 ## replacement

 Add to this object if you wish to define rules that apply only to PRs that replace dependencies.

-## customizeDashboard

-You can use the `customizeDashboard` object to customize dependency dashboard.

-Supported fields:

-- `repoProblemsHeader`: This field will replace the header of the Repository Problems in dependency dashboard issue.

 ## respectLatest